 In Asia, high-income Asian regions – Hong Kong, Tokyo and Singapore – tend to outperform the rest of the world in delivering both socio-economic performance and high-quality health and living standards.
 However, Dr Lee argues that rapid urbanisation in Asia is outstripping some urban administrations’ ability to put in place the required urban planning and processes.
 As a result, some cities lack the necessary physical and systematic infrastructure to ensure their environmental and economic sustainability.

 Dr Lee calls for Asian cities to adapt the model of urban growth that is characterised by suburban sprawl.
 The focus for city planners should be ensuring that developments consider population density and ensure available land has mixed-usage.
 Planners should ensure there is a good ratio of commercial, work, school and retail spaces, with appropriate pedestrian, cycling and public transport links.

-This model was implemented in the city of New York, Lee Kuan Yew World City Prize Laureate 2012, where the city pursued a programme of integrating architectural best practices, urban planning and local communities to create healthier buildings, streets, and urban spaces.
+This model was implemented in New York City, Lee Kuan Yew World City Prize Laureate 2012, where the city pursued a programme of integrating architectural best practices, urban planning and local communities to create healthier buildings, streets, and urban spaces.
 Urban design encouraged outdoor activities, including recreational pursuits and bicycling, building design strategies promoted walking, and the community was encouraged to participate and give feedback.
 These interdependent strategies resulted in an increase in public health and quality of life.